 In short, if I buy gold, I give up other more profitable assets in exchange for peace of mind.
 What kind of risk tolerance do I have?
 The greater the fear, the greater the amount of gold.

 Between 5% and 15% is considered reasonable by most financial advisors.
 If you have something above 15% you are either doing something very wrong or you are paranoid.
 If in doubt, do nothing or consult a financial advisor.

-Videos to invest in gold YouTube
+Videos on should I invest in gold on YouTube

 This is the best YouTube video on gold investing I’ve found so far:

 There are countries where gold seems to cost less than in your country.

 So, where to buy cheap gold?